-The Centers for Disease Control Prevention (CDC) reported 10% of adults in the United States have chronic kidney disease (CKD) and the study also indicated good heart health may be linked to protecting your kidneys.
+The Centers for Disease Control Prevention (CDC) reported 10% of adults in the United States have chronic kidney disease (CKD).

 Chances of getting CKD increase at age 50 with CKD most common in adults older than 70.